Brace yourself for a wave of biotech layoffs

 “The incredible innovation we’ve seen in new therapies such as ADCs, immuno, cell, and mRNA will definitely suffer.
 Novel approaches are increasingly incubated in startups with solid science.
 63% of all new molecular entities in 2018 came from smaller biopharma firms, compared with just 31% in 2009.
 Not to mention that academia is under its own set of pressures; they can’t pick up the slack.
 So, as the biotech startup ecosystem goes, in a way, so does our hope for patients with unmet needs,” said Varshney.

 “I’m a strong believer in innovation.
-I think we have to innovate our way out of the current equation that puts intense demand on capital for biotechs to bring their science to market,” said Varshney, who believes that leveraging the potential of artificial intelligence (AI) in drug discovery can not only speed up the process but also cut costs.
+I think we have to innovate our way out of the current equation that puts intense demand on capital for biotechs to bring their science to market,” commented Varshney, who believes that leveraging the potential of artificial intelligence (AI) in drug discovery can not only speed up the process but also cut costs.

 Varshney’s company VeriSIM Life is focused on disrupting the high cost of drug development by replacing laborious physical experimentation with AI-driven computer-based experimentation, making it faster and less expensive, which could be significant in mitigating an economic crisis.

-As one of the most recent companies succumbing to the trend is U.S.-based cancer therapy company Molecular Templates, which is set to can 44% of its employees following downsizing by more than 50% earlier this year, the future of the sector remains uncertain.
-But although things seem to be up in the air at present, Varshney’s outlook on innovation could be something to think about as the industry navigates a murky economic ecosystem.
+Although things seem to be up in the air at present, Varshney’s outlook on innovation could be something to think about as the industry navigates a murky economic ecosystem.

-Newsletter Signup - Under Article
+Newsletter Signup - Under Article / In Page

 "*" indicates required fields